convon11/first/README.md

 # first
-dont know what is going to happen, bu im throwing it into the world
+dont know what is going to happen, butim throwing it into the world